-Nirav Modi flees to United Kingdom, claiming political asylum: Report
+Nirav Modi flees to United Kingdom, seeks asylum over ‘political persecution’: Report

 Nirav Modi is in London trying to claim asylum from what he calls “political persecution”, the FT reported.

-India’s ministry of external affairs told the FT the Indian government was waiting for the country’s law enforcement agencies to approach them before pushing for an extradition, which had thus far not happened.
+The Ministry of External Affairs told the FT the Indian government was waiting for the country’s law enforcement agencies to approach them before pushing for an extradition, which had thus far not happened.
 The ministry did not respond to a Reuters request for comment outside regular working hours.

 India is already seeking the extradition of Vijay Mallya, a liquor and aviation tycoon, over unpaid loans to his defunct Kingfisher Airlines after the businessman and co-owner of the Formula One Force India team moved to Britain in March last year.